-The part where you realise that Allison is absolutely telling the truth when she claims her parents ignore her; Watch the beginning of the film again, and see the scene where her parents just dump her and drive off without so much as a word.
+The part when you realise that Allison is absolutely telling the truth when she claims her parents ignore her.
+Watch the beginning of the film again, and see the scene where her parents just dump her and drive off without so much as a word.

 The scene where Bender is acting out his father's mannerisms.
 The amount of detail and the way his voice gets louder with every word and movement is heartbreaking.

-When Vernon shoves Bender in the closet and actually physically intimidates him.
-It's one of the few times we see Bender genuinely vulnerable.
+When Vernon shoves Bender in the closet and actually physically intimidates him, it's one of the few times we see Bender being genuinely vulnerable.
 His small, scared, "You're threatening me?" takes the cake.

 Pay attention to Bender's body language that scene.
 He's cowering like a frightened animal.
 That's the body language of someone who's been physically abused.
 The fact that Vernon not only ignores it, but keeps going, is nightmare fuel in and of itself.